 - School and degree obtained

 - Loan amount

-Note: If you're consolidating your loans at the same time, they’ll want to know the different lenders and amounts you've borrowed from each.
+It's important to note that if you're consolidating your loans while refinancing, lenders will also want to know the different lenders and the amounts you've borrowed from each.

-Most refinancing companies don't require a social security number, because they're able to use a combination of your name and address to locate you and conduct a soft inquiry into your credit situation.
-Once they determine your creditworthiness, they will display an offer with the variable and fixed interest rates they’re thinking of charging you.
+Most refinancing companies don't require a Social Security number, because they're able to use a combination of your name and address to locate you and conduct a soft inquiry into your credit history.
+Once they determine your creditworthiness, they will display an offer with the variable and fixed interest rates you will likely qualify for.